 Chapter 9 ADAM ARIMA

-But besides the conventional formulation, there is also a state space form of ARIMA, implemented in SSOE (Hyndman et al., 2008).
-Svetunkov and Boylan (2020b) adapted this state space model for supply chain forecasting, developing an order selection mechanism, sidesteping the hypothesis testing and focusing on information criteria.
-However, the main issue with this approach is that the resulting ARIMA model works very slow on the data with large frequencies (because the transition matrix becomes huge).
-Luckily, there is an alternative SSOE state space formulation, using the same idea of lags as ADAM ETS.
+But besides the conventional formulation, there are also state space forms of ARIMA, the most relevant to our topic being the one implemented in SSOE form (Chapter 11 of Hyndman et al., 2008).
+Svetunkov and Boylan (2020b) adapted this state space model for supply chain forecasting, developing an order selection mechanism, sidestepping the hypothesis testing and focusing on information criteria.
+However, the main issue with that approach is that the resulting ARIMA model works very slow on the data with large frequencies (because the model was formulated based on Chapter 11 of Hyndman et al. (2008)).
+Luckily, there is an alternative SSOE state space formulation, introduced in Chapter 5.1.
 This model is already implemented in

 msarima() function of

 smooth package and was also used as the basis for the ADAM ARIMA.

 In this chapter, we discuss the state space ADAM ARIMA for both pure additive and pure multiplicative cases, the conditional moments from the model and parameter space, then move to the distributional assumptions of the model (including the conditional distributions) and finish the chapter with the discussion of implications of ETS+ARIMA model.
 The latter has not been discussed in the literature and might make model unidentifiable, so an analyst using the combination should be cautious.